-Carie Lemack, 36, gave up a long time ago trying to make sense of the Sept.
+Carie Lemack, 36, gave up long ago trying to make sense of the Sept.
 11 attacks that killed her mother, Judy Larocque.

 "That's not possible," Lemack says.